ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * By subnet and IP address - You specify the IP address in the subnet.
 Then, the network interface is created and attached to the mount target.

-When the mount target is attached and the share is mounted, the virtual network interface performs security group policy check to ensure only authorized virtual server instances can communicate with the share.
+When the mount target is attached and the share is mounted, the virtual network interface performs security group policy check to ensure that only authorized virtual server instances can communicate with the share.

 For greater security, [enable encryption in transit](/docs/vpc?topic=vpc-file-storage-vpc-eit) for your file share mount targets.

 ### Cross-zone mount targets
 {: #fs-cross-zone-mount}

-When you create a mount target for a share with security access group mode, you can attach a virtual network interface with a specific reserved IP in the zone of your file share.
+When you create a mount target for a share with security access group mode, you can attach a virtual network interface with a reserved IP in the zone of your file share.
 By using such a mount target, you can mount a file share from zone A to a virtual server instance in zone B. When the virtual server instance and the file share are in different zones, the performance can be impacted.

 Cross-zone mounting is not supported for file shares with VPC-wide access mode.